cazala/universal-gitbook/components.md

 import { App } from 'components'
 ```

-We'll need to add an alias for 'components' in our `webpack.resolve`:
+We'll need to add an alias for `components` in our `webpack.resolve`:

 ```js
 resolve: {